Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

 Forced MotoSuiveur® recovery
 ---------------------------

-With the hoist brake open and the MotoSuiveur® Unit holding the load, rotate the MS :mechpart:`worm shaft` with considerable torque.
+With the hoist brake open and the MotoSuiveur® Unit holding the load, rotate the MS worm shaft with considerable torque.
 In this situation the MotoSuiveur® Unit moves the load.
 This way, a very high amount of torque must be applied on the MS shaft (approximately 1/8 of the barrel torque).